opf/openproject/docs/user-guide/nextcloud-integration/README.md

 | [Permissions and access control](#permissions-and-access-control) | Who has access to linked files and who doesn't               |
 | [Possible errors and troubleshooting](#possible-errors-and-troubleshooting) | Common errors and how to troubleshoot them                   |

-## Connecting your OpenProject and Nextcloud accounts
+## Connect your OpenProject and Nextcloud accounts

 To begin using this integration, you will need to first connect your OpenProject and Nextcloud accounts.
 To do this, open any work package in a project where a Nextcloud file storage has been added and enabled by an administrator and follow these steps: